 SquallCo was hired to build a new home for a family of six in Surf City, NJ.
 While the architecture was completed prior to our involvement in the project, we guided the selection of all finish materials, from light fixtures to paint colors, in conjunction with our client.

 Through the especially challenging winter of 2013-14, the home took shape as framing and sheathing was completed.
-In the summer of 2014, the home was completed.
-We are honored to have had the opportunity to work with this family in building their beach home.
+The home is nearing completion and we are excited and appreciative to have had the opportunity to help craft a home that the family will surely enjoy for many years to come.

 In the fall of 2013, SquallCo was retained by the a highly successful restaurant owner to help manage the design and construction of his latest restaurant, Kensington Quarters, in Fishtown, Phialdelphia.
 Taking farm-to-table to the next level, the restaurant, scheduled to open in the summer of 2014, offers a unique concept in that it will be both a butchery and a restaurant, have demonstration space for cooking classes, and feature locally and organically raised meat in inspiring ways.